 The images captured by this program are non-projected (i.e. simple rectangular X/Y grid with latitude and longitude lines at right angles) at least for distances of 85-100 miles (130-160 KM) across.
-The assembled maps are suitable for use directly with any APRS program that can use static (fixed non-zooming) images as maps, or as underlays for the Precision Mapping Server V7 in UIview.
+The assembled maps are suitable for use directly with any APRS program that can use static (fixed non-zooming) images as maps, or as underlays for the Precision Mapping Server plugin for UIview.
 The images align perfectly with the non-projected vector maps produced by Precision Mapping in UIview.

 Universal Maps Downloader a.k.a.
 "UMD" is a $59.95 shareware program.
 The free "trial" download has limited functionality; it will download maps at a resolution suitable for regional coverage.
 For higher resolution downloads suitable for street-level applications, it requires registration.
 The program is available from